richardadvocaat/ATP2intervals.icu/README.md

 1. **Setup**: Ensure you have the required Python libraries installed (`logging`, `os`, `pandas`, `requests`).
 2. **Configuration**: Update the user variables at the top of the script with your Excel file path, sheet name.
 3. **Excel Sheets**: Place the `Intervals_API_Tools_Office365_v1._ATP2intervals_TLA.xlsm` in `C:\TEMP\TLA`.
 (TLA = e.g. RAA, so rename the sheet to Intervals_API_Tools_Office365_v1._ATP2intervals_[RAA].xlsm).
-4. **User_Data**: In the tab User_Data you can put the athlete ID, API key, preferred unitsystem (metric or imperial) and some basic preferences like the color of the note.
+4. **User_Data**: In the tab User_Data you can put the athlete ID, API key, preferred unit system (metric or imperial) and some basic preferences like the color of the note.
 5. **Run**: Execute the scripts in the right order to sync your training plan with intervals.icu.